 4. Set your stops and limits

 Before you click the ‘buy’ button, it’s worth considering using Stop Loss and Take Profit orders.
-These risk-management instructions allow you to build into the system automated instructions to sell some or all of your positions if price reaches a certain level.
-If price moves against you, Stop Losses will close out the position to limit the risk of further losses.
-If price goes in your favour, Take Profits orders can be used to lock in the gains.
+These risk-management instructions allow you to build into the system automated instructions to sell some or all of your positions if the price reaches a certain level.
+If the price moves against you, Stop Losses will close out the position to limit the risk of further losses.
+If the price goes in your favour, Take Profits orders can be used to lock in the gains.
 Both make it possible for you to manage your positions without having to follow the markets 24/7.

 Limit Orders work in a similar way but relate to the entry point of your trade.
 For example, if Uber shares are trading at $52 but you think they might fall back slightly in the near future, you can instruct the system to buy at $50 or $48.
 There’s no guarantee you’ll get filled at those lower levels, but if it does happen, you’d be starting your trading journey from a better position.